-He’s mentored for two years and currently serves as a residential mentor for InclusiveU, supporting 10 students living in residence halls by assisting them with daily needs like navigating classes and understanding relationships, bolstering their social environments, and just being their friend.
+He mentored for two years and served as a residential mentor his senior year for InclusiveU, supporting 10 students living in residence halls by assisting them with daily needs like navigating classes and understanding relationships, bolstering their social environments, and just being their friend.
 “Let me tell you, it has been a fun ride,” he says.
-“I know I’m going to be sad once I leave here, and it’s because of these students.”
+“I was sad when I left, and it’s because I miss these students.”

-Every day he gets texts from the students just to say good morning and good night.
-These bonds remind him why he’s on this particular career path.
-“This is why I want to be someone who designs for accessibility, and not just for the sake of designing,” he says.
+Every day he received texts from the students wishing him good morning and good night.
+These bonds were a reminder to him why he followed this particular career path.
+“This is why I want to design for accessibility, and not just for the sake of designing,” he says.

 Following graduation, Camelo Bonilla moved to Austin, Texas to work for IBM as a visual designer where he creates interfaces for technical users that use the IBM Cloud.
 For his job, he helps concept and plan what the future of IBM Cloud looks and feels like on mobile and desktop platforms.
 “My dual degree in information management and technology and graphic design definitely prepared me for my role at IBM.
 At the iSchool, I learned about the complexities and nuances of Cloud environments while at Newhouse, I learned how to design interfaces with end-users in mind,” Camelo Bonilla says.

 He collaborates regularly with other designers on projects saying that they often reach out to his team for advice regarding their interfaces.
 “When that happens, I’ve been able to use what I’ve learned at Syracuse to bring accessibility and design-related insights to answer questions.”